 In recognition of her professional accomplishments and community involvement, she was awarded the Professional Woman of the Year Award from The Union County Club and the New Jersey Minority Achiever Award by the YMCA of New Jersey.
 Jennifer is a speaker sought after by Fortune 500 companies, nonprofit and national organizations and is truly a refreshing voice that resonates with audiences all over the country.

-Join our host Jennifer Lewis-Hall in In Focus’s Keys To A Cure special where we will be highlighting YOUR breast cancer “sheroes” and “heroes.”
+Join In Focus host Jennifer Lewis-Hall in PHL17’s Keys To A Cure special where we will be highlighting YOUR breast cancer “sheroes” and “heroes.”
 Submit a photo of your Cancer “shero” or “hero” below for a chance to be featured on the episode, and be sure to hashtag your posts with #KeysToACurePHL17 and #BreastCancerAwarenessPHL17.
 You can get involved by submitting your photo (here or on any of our social media).
 By submitting you give us permission to possibly use the […]

 It’s called “Stomp For Success” and it has a lot of people excited.
 An exhibition hosted by our very own Jennifer Lewis-Hall at Chestnut Hill College in Philadelphia kicked off the step show event and fundraiser that is planned for the Fall and will include youth, high school and college step teams.
 Two teams performed on Tuesday night at the launch including a teen group from Carson Valley called “Team Reload.”
 And, graduates of West Chester University who are members […]